benjha/sc2022_ISAAC_artifact/README.md

 * Timings are averaged from 1440 time steps.
 Starting simulation time step is 10 to allow stabilization.
 * Camera view's animation is divided into four stages, each with 360 steps and a rotation around a different axis to cover most of the viewing angles.
 * ISAAC streaming capabilities are disabled including image compression.

+The interested reader can check the PIConGPU’s documentation under this [link](https://picongpu.readthedocs.io) for details on how to set up a simulation and a experiment.
+The configuration files usedfor the experiments are available in our GitHub’s repository following the next links:

+Experiments are reproduced following the instructions of the next section.

+# Installation & Running Experiments

 We include three scripts to deploy the experiments in Summit and Crusher systems: